NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-2016-17 Residential Building Stock Assessment (RBSA) II microdata.
+- \2016-17 Residential Building Stock Assessment (RBSA) II microdata.

 Assumption
 **********

-The window to wall ratios (WWR) are exponential weibull distributed.; Multi-Family with 2-4 Units distributions are independent of Geometry Stories; Multi-Family with 5+ Units distributions are grouped by 1-3 stories, 4-7 stories, and 8+ stories; High-rise Multi-family buildings (8+ stories) have a 30% window to wall ratio (WWR); SFD, SFA, and Mobile Homes are represented by the SFD window area distribution
+- \The window to wall ratios (WWR) are exponential weibull distributed.

+- \Multi-Family with 2-4 Units distributions are independent of Geometry Stories

+- \Multi-Family with 5+ Units distributions are grouped by 1-3 stories, 4-7 stories, and 8+ stories

+- \High-rise Multi-family buildings (8+ stories) have a 30% window to wall ratio (WWR)

+- \SFD, SFA, and Mobile Homes are represented by the SFD window area distribution

 Arguments
 *********